 Roxx Regieme soon attracted a record contract by 'Enigma Records' and relocated to Los Angeles.
 The record label, however, wanted the act to change their name and image, so by devising a carefully constructed marketing image and strategy, they changed their name to Stryper and dressed in matching black and yellow outfits.
 The name Stryper derived from the King James version of the Bible (Isaiah 53:5, "By His stripes we are healed").
 So, shortly later, the act announced their intentions to spread the word of God through their music, and be the antithesis to the growing "satanic" movement of Venom and the like.
 It was this last component of their concept, the religion, that attracted the media, believing it to be such a novelty to deserve headline status.

 See All... ⏬

 At this point the band then took some time off to re-think their strategy.
 Oz Fox, however, ventured into the studio and assisted in the debut album by fellow Christian rockers Guardian during Stryper's down time.
-It would be 1990 when Against The Law emerged.
-This album returned to their harder sound, believing that to be how their religious crowd wanted to hear the gospel of the lord; they also sent the yellow and black "bee costumes" packing!
-It was too little and too late, for most of their fans, however, was gone and the album reflected that in sales.
-When Michael Sweet quit in 1992, even the Lord all mighty couldn't save their act for it was the last headline they received.
-Can't Stop The rock - The Stryper Collection was released in 1991 as an anthology of their career, and their last recording.
+It would be the 1990 when Against The Law emerged.
+This album returned to their harder sound, with "God" not mentioned once; they also sent the yellow and black "bee costumes", and matching cover art, packing to don black leather!
+It was too little and too late, for most of their fans, however, were gone, and the album reflected that in sales.
+When Michael Sweet quit in 1992, even the Lord All Mighty couldn't save their act for it was the last headline they received.
+Can't Stop The rock - The Stryper Collection was released in 1991 as an anthology of their career.

 See Less... ⏫